 - More baked and broiled choices in meat, fish and poultry

-- More fruit and vegetables side orders to substitute for fries
+- More fruit and vegetable side orders to substitute for fries

 Hit the Bricks

-- Walk from Home or the Office.
-Pick a restaurant that's a 10- or 15-minute walk away.
-You'll get your meal and 30 minutes of physical activity and avoid the parking hassles.
+- Walk from home or the office.
+Pick a restaurant that's a 10- or 15-minute walk.
+You'll get your meal, 30 minutes of physical activity and avoid the parking hassles.

-- Walk Up Instead of Driving Thru.
+- Walk inside instead of driving through.
 Park your car in the lot and walk inside to get your fast food order.
-And make fast food an occasional treat rather than a daily habit.
+And, make fast food an occasional treat rather than a daily habit.

 Right-Size Your Serving Sizes